-There’s an age-old theory that that average length of time it takes for a recruiter to look at your resume is about 5-8 seconds.
+There’s an age-old theory that average length of time it takes for a recruiter to look at your resume is about 5-8 seconds.
 That means you need to find a way to grab their attention quickly.
 Now, couple that with the competition from hundreds of other applicants reaching for the same opportunity – Your chances of getting noticed are slimmed down.

 So, how does one tackle this problem?
 How do you get your resume to stand out from the rest?
 You can start by getting creative.

 Creative resumes stand apart from the traditional, text-only resumes, and adds a host of other creative elements to the mix.
 They can include animation, code, video games – honestly, the sky is the limit!
+Not to mention, you could also get creative by starting your own website and adding eye-catching designs of resumes to it.

 That said, your creative job resume needs to be tailored to the job that you really want.
 So, it’ll be a fun practice to show off your skills.